nrenga/symplectic-arxiv18a/README.md

 *find_unitary*.m: A function to calculate the unitary operator corresponding to a given Clifford circuit.

-*calculate_conj.m*: A function to calculate the action of a Clifford circuit on an Pauli operator under conjugation.
+*calc_conjugate.m*: A function to calculate the action of a Clifford circuit on an Pauli operator under conjugation.

 *symp_inn_pdt.m*: A one-line function to compute symplectic inner product between the corresponding rows of two matrices.